What Do Brown Fellows Receive?

 Finalists at Centre typically have the following academic credentials:

 - Taking a strong college preparatory curriculum

 - Average unweighted academic GPA of 3.95

 - Graduating at or very near the top of their high school class

 - Test scores are not required to be considered for the Brown Fellows Program

 How to Apply

-Although a scholarship nomination is not required for consideration for premier scholarships, the admission office welcomes nominations to help us identify and learn more about potential scholarship candidates.
+Although a scholarship nomination is not required in order to apply for premier scholarships, the admission office welcomes nominations to help us identify and learn more about potential scholarship candidates.
 A nomination can be completed by a school counselor, core-course teacher, community-based organization liaison, employer, or independent college counselor.
-The preferred deadline for nominations is January 1, but we accept nominations through January 15.
+The deadline for nominations is January 15.